nih-fmrif/NIMH_repro_2017_03/_episodes/11-tracking_changes_with_git.md

 > ## Paging the Log
 >
-> When the output of `git log` is too long to fit in your screen,
+> When the output of "git log" is too long to fit in your screen,
 > `git` uses a program to split it into pages of the size of your screen.
 > When this "pager" is called, you will notice that the last line in your
 > screen is a `:`, instead of your usual prompt.